-Performances have included the Athens' Coetani Experimental Flamenco Festival, Dances for a Small Stage Canada at the Magnetic North Festival & Canada Dance Festival in Ottawa, additional Vancouver Small Stage events, the Toronto Rhythm Initiative's Nina & Joni shows, the Tap Ahead Festival in Germany, Astrolabe Musik Theatre's NEWmatica, the Vancouver Folk Festival, the NYC & Vancouver tap festivals, the Vancouver 2010 Olympic Opening Ceremonies, Greece's Bridges in Time performance, the Zante Jazz Festival, and the Edmonton Fringe Festival.
-Dayna has produced and co-produced events like Written on the Body with composer Elisa Thorn, With You We Dance in Seattle with fellow tap dancer Jessie Sawyers, Miles to Feet in Vancouver with an incredible roster of local artists, and the Kino Jam sessions filling the Vancouver venue with a warm community of dancers and musicians eager to share.
+Performances have included Live at the 'Bolt with Small Stage and Ballet BC, the 1st & 2nd Athens' Coetáni Experimental Flamenco Festival, Dances for a Small Stage Canada at the Magnetic North Festival & Canada Dance Festival in Ottawa, additional Vancouver Small Stage events, the Toronto Rhythm Initiative's Nina & Joni shows, the Tap Ahead Festival in Germany, Astrolabe Musik Theatre's NEWmatica, the Vancouver Folk Festival, the NYC & Vancouver tap festivals, the Vancouver 2010 Olympic Opening Ceremonies, and the Edmonton Fringe Festival.
+Dayna has produced and co-produced events like Written on the Body with composer Elisa Thorn, With You We Dance in Seattle with fellow tap dancer Jessie Sawyers, and Miles to Feet in Vancouver with an incredible roster of local artists.
 Dayna is currently a Small Stage Artistic Associate and has been awarded professional development, project, and travel grants from the BC Arts Council and the Canada Council.
-She and close collaborator, Elisa Thorn, are recent recipients of a Vancouver Parks Board three year Artistic Fieldhouse residency.
+She and close collaborator, Elisa Thorn, were 2015-2018 recipients of a Vancouver Parks Board three year Artistic Fieldhouse residency.

 An ongoing project that is close to her heart is the work done in one-on-one sessions assisting Heather Cornell in reviving hours of lost material from her private sessions with tap legend Eddie Brown.
 Thank you, Eddie.